wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 2.8 =

+Version 2.8 is all about testing.
+This version makes sure everything works great with WordPress 3.6 and jQuery 2.0.
+It also has a couple of small bug fixes.

 = 2.7 =

 The calendar is now available in Italian thanks to Lorenzo Boldorini who blogs at http://www.webqbe.it.